-Applicants must submit a Letter of Assurance letter printed on the hiring institution letterhead with the current date, signed by an authorized institutional official (i.e. Grants and Contracts officer) that states you have been determined by your institution to be underrepresented in the above areas at the time of Letter of Intent (LOI) for verification.
+Applicants must submit a Letter of Assurance printed on the hiring institution letterhead, signed by an authorized institutional official (i.e. Grants and Contracts officer) that states you have been determined by your institution to be eligible from an underrepresented group at the time of Letter of Intent (LOI) for verification.
 The Alzheimer’s Association reserves the right to require additional documentation to help confirm the applicant’s eligibility.
-Non-US Applicants in addition to the letter must provide official documentation from their institutional materials, such as, website, manual or other legal documentation that indicates their eligibility for this program.

 Deadlines and award dates

 Letter of Intent deadline: January 13, 2021, 5 p.m (EST)

 The first step in applying to the Alzheimer's Association for any research grant is to create and submit a LOI through the online application system at http://proposalcentral.com.

 Each Fellowship LOI is evaluated with attention to:

 - Demonstrable innovation/novelty of the proposed project (especially in the context of the PIs recently funded work)